unnatibshah/Customer_Segmentation_and_Behavioral_Analysis/README.md

-# Customer Segmentation and Behavioral Analysis Project
+# Customer Segmentation and Behavioral Analysis

 ## Table of Contents